Itsey/itsey.github.io/docs/molly-rules.md

 Only preferred packages may be used.
 Alternatives are added to the band list.
 Packages which fail security scannign are added to the band list.

+#### <a name="MC0400"></a> MC0400 - Git the heck outa here.

+There are some files that should not be checked into git, the presence of any of these files immediately after a clean pull from the repository indicates that something is wrong with source control management.

 ####  <a name="MC0500"></a> MC0500 - Archive Is As Archive Does.